What if I am an executor or personal representative?

 If someone has made a will and named you as an executor in the will, you are the person who will deal with their estate.
 (Their ‘estate’ is all the money, belongings and property that the person owned.)

-If someone has died intestate and you are dealing with their estate, you are known as an administrator.
+If someone has died intestate, in other words they had not written a will, and you are dealing with their estate, you are known as an administrator.
 In Scotland, the person who deals with an intestate estate is called an executor.